 If the trial court judge denies the motion requesting a new trial, defendants then have the right to file an appeal directly to the Georgia Court of Appeals.
 The goal of an appeal is for the appellate court to acknowledge the mistakes that the trial court made as grounds for overturning the criminal conviction.

 For example, if the appellate court determines that the trial court made an error in admitting a specific piece of evidence, the appellate court could overturn the conviction and send it back to the trial court for a new trial.
-As an appeals lawyer in Fort Oglethorpe may advise, if the now inadmissible evidence is essential to the prosecution, the prosecutor may be unable or unwilling to retry the case.
+As a criminal appeals lawyer in Fort Oglethorpe may advise, if the now inadmissible evidence is essential to the prosecution, the prosecutor may be unable or unwilling to retry the case.

 The appellate process differs markedly from the trial process.
 Appellate courts do not retry the case, hear from witnesses, or physically examine the evidence.
 Instead, the appellate court only reviews a written transcript of the trial, as well as documentation of the evidence admitted at trial.